 Take a Scholarly Approach to Google as a Study Tool

 If you need solid academic sources for your study, you should move beyond basic Google and use Google Scholar.
 It’s a free service that will restrict your results to academic and scholarly work.
 You can use those same advanced search tools to improve your results.

-Google Scholar ranks results by relevance to your search terms, but also by number of citations.
+Google Scholar ranks results by relevance to your search terms, but also by a number of citations.
 That means you’ll get the most cited – usually the most reliable and interesting – results first.